- Solar panels can cut your bills and dependence on the grid

 2. You can cash in on the electricity you don’t use

-3. They’ll shrink your carbon footprint
+3. Solar panels will shrink your carbon footprint

-The primary reason solar panels are good for the environment is down to their carbon-busting technology.
+Solar panels are good for the environment is down to their carbon-busting technology.
 In fact, the average residential solar panel system in the UK saves 0.7 tonnes of carbon dioxide each year.

-4. They’re silent
+4. Solar panels are silent

 These sun-soaking sheets of silicon are great at producing power, but they don’t like to shout about it.